axelarnetwork/webdocs/docs/setup/basic.md

 ## Backup your chain data

-!> :fire: Your node must be stopped in order to properly backup chain data.
+!> Your node must be stopped in order to properly backup chain data.

 ```bash
 cp -r ~/.axelar_testnet ~/.axelar_testnet_backup